sfc-gh-acarson/container-services-react/README.md

 ### Run Application Locally

+Split your terminals and:
-In the same terminal window, execute `npm run start` and you should see the application running locally in a web browser.
+Terminal 1: execute `npm run start` and you should see the application running locally in a web browser.
+Terminal 2: flask --app api --debug run

 At this point, you can test the UI and make sure everything looks good, but in order to test the app end-to-end such that it's wired up to work with Flask backend--which ultimately interacts with your Snowflake account via SPCS, see **Docker Setup** section below.